-Cutting out a sample in weft direction from the fabric means that the sample is built of weft yarns aligned lengthwise and warp yarns aligned crosswise (Fig. 8b).
-Loading this sample in lengthwise direction, the load is taken up by the 2-gripped weft yarns, and the 0-gripped warp yarns play just a modifying role by interlacing the weft yarns even if densely.
-In the present paper, the effect of interlacing is taken into account as a kind of adhesion between the yarns, that plays an important role in the cases of 1- or 0-gripped yarns, but it can be neglected for the 2-gripped yarns.
+Cutting out a sample e.g. in weft direction from the fabric means the sample is built of weft yarns aligned lengthwise and warp yarns aligned crosswise (Fig. 8.b).
+Loading this sample in lengthwise direction the load is taken up by the 2-gripped weft yarns and the 0-gripped warp yarns play just a modifying role by interlacing the weft yarns even if densely.
+In the present paper the effect of interlacing is taken into account just by the adhesion between the yarns playing an important role in the cases of 1- or 0-gripped yarns but it can be neglected for the 2-gripped yarns.